cahute/cahute/docs/developer-guides/links/use-generic-serial-link.rst

 system-specific complexities Cahute has already implemented.

-In order to open a link to a calculator plugged in over serial in order to use the link medium access functions, the steps are the following:
+In order to open a link to a calculator plugged in over serial in order to use the link transport access functions, the steps are the following:

 #.
 Create a context using :c:func:`cahute_create_context`.
 #.
 Open the link using :c:func:`cahute_open_serial_link` with the